benbrastmckie/ParadoxInfinity/README.md

 # Paradox and Infinity (24.118)

-This repository contains materials for the MIT course 24.118: Paradox and Infinity.
+This repository contains materials for the MIT course _24.118: Paradox and Infinity_.

 ## Directory Structure